jaygould/jwt-react-native-boilerplate/readme.md

 # React Native starter pack with JWT authentication

+## :warning: This repo is no longer maintained

 ![](screens.png)

 This is a boilerplate/starter pack for a React Native app, and Node.js back end.
 The main focus for this repo is the usage of JSON Web Tokens for authentication, including using a custom system for handling access tokens and refresh tokens.